 Survivors Voices recognises the shared perspective of anyone who has experienced abuse, trauma or violence as a child or an adult and the power of sharing stories and experiences with those who understand.
 We call this enlightened self-help and peer support.
 Our passion is to see this available for all survivors who want it.
 We also recognise the needs of people supporting survivors in non-professional roles, as peers, partners, family members and friends.
 Supporters are welcome to our gatherings and groups, unless designated as survivor-only.

-We offer peer support and enlightened self-help through our private Facebook group, informal gatherings and the London Survivors Group.
+We offer peer support and enlightened self-help through our private Facebook group, informal gatherings and the London Survivors Group (currently meeting virtually).
 See our project page for details.